-Compensation Lawyers who act for injured people will very often pay for medico legal reports meaning that injured people can address the requirement to prove their case and can show that their injury happened due to an accident or incident (such as a car crash or work injury) and the extent of their injury.
+Compensation Lawyers who act for injured people will very often pay for medico-legal reports helping the injured person to prove their case and show that their injury happened due to an accident or incident (such as car crash claims or work injury claims) and the extent of their injury.

 Medical legal reports from expert witness doctors and GP reports can both be used as medical evidence in personal injury claims.
 Insurers use medical legal assessments to plan the way they approach a personal injury claim.
 Insurers will use the information in a medical legal assessment to determine:

-- Is it the right time to consider overall settlement of your claim?
+- Is it the right time to consider the overall settlement of your claim.

-Medical legal reports contain information which impacts your injury compensation payout amount.
-This is why it is no surprise that the medical legal doctors who are chosen by the insurance company and their lawyers may not agree with your chosen doctor.
+Medical legal reports contain information that impacts your injury compensation payout amount.
+The medical legal doctors chosen by the insurance company and their lawyers may not agree with your chosen doctor.
 The reports provide significantly more detail than General Practitioner Progress Medical Certificates.

-If there is a dispute between your General Practitioner’s report and the medical legal assessment report, a judge or WorkCover Arbitrator will consider both your doctor’s medical report and the report from a medico legal doctor.
-Then use both to form a decision about your claim.
-Therefore, it is important to make sure you do the right things at all medico-legal exams.
+If there is a dispute between your General Practitioner’s report and the medical legal assessment report, a judge or WorkCover Arbitrator will consider both your doctor’s medical report and the report from a medico-legal doctor and then make a decision about your claim.
+It is important to make sure you do the right things at all medico-legal exams.
 Mistakes can get your compensation payout amount reduced.

 Foyle Legal works with injured people on accident injury claims.
 In this work, they have witnessed lots of mistakes that injured people make with medico-legal exams.
 Here is a list of common mistakes to avoid when dealing with medical evidence in a personal injury claim:

-- Fail to report to a doctor soon enough
+- Failure to report to a doctor soon enough

-- Fail to attend medical appointments on regular basis
+- Failure to attend medical appointments on a regular basis

-- Fail to truthfully report the severity of the injuries suffered
+- Failure to truthfully report the severity of the injuries suffered

 Don’t be THE TOUGH GUY

-No one wants to seem weak and be seen as a complainer, a whiner, a wimp.
-However, medico legal assessments are not the time to play tough guy.
-If you are attending a medical legal doctor, it is important to speak up so that your injuries are properly understood.
+No one wants to seem weak and be seen as a complainer, a whiner or a wimp.
+However, medico-legal assessments are not the time to play the tough guy.
+If you are attending a medical-legal doctor, it is important to speak up so that your injuries are properly understood.
 Remember, medico-legal assessments are a form of independent medical examination.
 The doctor doesn’t know you.
 If you play the tough guy, they just assume you are fine and no further treatment is required.

 We have seen some clients, who stay quiet about their pain and suffering.
 They fail to report their pain accurately and swiftly which results in getting their compensation cut or reduced.
-If you are working with a personal injury lawyer and you are unsure what to do, please be sure to seek advice before completing medical legal assessments.
+If you are working with a personal injury lawyer and you are unsure what to do, please be sure to seek advice before completing medical-legal assessments.